ldb/opentelemetry-benchmark/README.md

 This project contains all the code necessary to perform sophisticated maximum throughput benchmarks of the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).

 Some features:
-- Automatic provisioning of testing infrastructure in Google Cloud using Terraform
+- Automatic provisioning of benchmarking infrastructure in Google Cloud using Terraform
 - Ability to run pre-configured plans that describe the benchmark itself
 - Easy to use CLI tool called `benchctl` to control and monitor the status of the benchmark
 - Includes Prometheus based monitoring of all components, namely the collector, the benchmarking daemon and Prometheus itself